techidaily/site-win11-tips/source/_posts/how-to-mend-flickering-screens-in-windows-11.md

  A monitor's refresh rate is the speed at which the screen updates the image per second, measured in hertz (Hz).
 Basic monitors can usually only handle a 60Hz refresh rate, while more advanced ones—typically aimed at gamers—can go to 360Hz and beyond.

- It's important that you[set a suitable refresh rate for your monitor](https://www.makeuseof.com/tag/60hz-vs-144hz/) .
+ It's important that you [set a suitable refresh rate for your monitor](https://www.makeuseof.com/tag/60hz-vs-144hz/) .
 Sometimes a monitor manufacturer will support an overclocked refresh rate, but this can cause screen flickering.

 To adjust your refresh rate: